Hydrology-IFH/roger/README.md

 Roger supports a NumPy backend for small-scale problems, and a high-performance [JAX](https://github.com/google/jax) backend with CPU and GPU support.
-Parallel computation is available via MPI and supports distributed execution on any number of nodes/CPU cores, including multi-GPU architectures.
+Parallel computation is available via MPI and supports distributed execution on any number of nodes/CPU cores.

 Inspired by [Veros](https://veros.readthedocs.io/en/latest/).